MooersLab/voice-in-basics-quiz.el/README.md

 # voice-in-basics-quiz.el

+## Purpose
-Interactive quiz for Voice In basic commands to be run in Emacs.
+Interactive quiz for Voice In basic commands to be run in Emacs to improve command recall.

 ## Recommeded usage
 Run through questions on a subtopic until recall is better than 90 percent and then get back to work.